 Cervix can be described as a tube of tissue, which joins the vagina to the uterus and is commonly called the neck of the uterus.
 It is made of cartilage with a thick layer of soft tissues surrounding it.

-There is a narrow opening in the center of the cervix called OS
+- There is a narrow opening in the center of the cervix called OS

-The part of the cervix that connects with the vagina is called ectocervix
+- The part of the cervix that connects with the vagina is called ectocervix

-The part of the cervix that connects with the uterus is called endocervix
+- The part of the cervix that connects with the uterus is called endocervix

-What Happens To The Cervix During Pregnancy?
+How Does The Cervix Change During Pregnancy?

 The cervix undergoes many changes during pregnancy.
 As soon as pregnancy takes place, the OS of the cervix is closed tightly by mucus plug which is a thick gelatinous mass secreted by cervical glands.
 It completely fills the cervical canal (4 to 5 centimeters long).

 What Happens To The Cervix During Labor And Delivery?

 This might be one of many questions the pregnant women ask their doctor.
 Let us help you with this.

 - As explained above, the changes in the cervix start during the first week of pregnancy.
 The cervix remains closed during pregnancy to protect and support the developing fetus and the uterus of the expectant mother.